Awards & Honors

 Outstanding Achievement in a Musical (Runner Up)—2010 production of …Spelling Bee

-Top Award for All-Around Production Excellence—2006 production of Urinetown: The Musical
+Top Award for All Round Production Excellence—2006 production of Urinetown: The Musical

-The prestigious Ruby Griffith Award competition is designed to elevate the quality of local amateur theatre and reward excellence and outstanding achievement.
+The British Players’ prestigious Ruby Griffith Award competition is designed to elevate the quality of local amateur theatre and reward excellence and outstanding achievement.
 ASGT is deeply honored to have received 2017’s top award for All Round Production Excellence for our 2016 production of The Producers, which capped off our 50th anniversary season, as well as several other nods in recent years.
 Thanks to The British Players for this honor.
 This recognition means a lot to our volunteer Board and artistic community!

 The Capital Gazette‘s annual Readers Choice Awards provide recognition to local establishments, giving readers the opportunity to spread the word about their favorite places.
 A huge “thank you!” to our friends and fans for voting for ASGT.
 We’re grateful to have the support of our local community and hometown newspaper.